Skip to Content

 Playa Paraiso (which fittingly means Paradise Beach) is within an exclusive beach club on the northern end of the shoreline.
 Here you can rent beach chairs and parasols, and forget about the world’s troubles for a day.

-Image of a Paradise Beach, a must-stop on any Tulum Itinerary.
-The beach has white sand and turquoise waters.
+Paradise beach with white sand and turquoise waters.
 The sky is blue, dotted with white clouds, and there's a palm tree by the shore.

 The water here is ideal for a relaxing swim or snorkeling since the coral reef is amazing.
 You might even spot turtles!